-- · Writing is linked to four main purposes: to inform, to entertain, to persuade and to discuss. (see appendix 6) - A purpose and audience for each piece of writing is decided from the outset.

-- · Writing is displayed and celebrated all over the school. - Grammar taught is linked to the purpose for writing. - · We provide stimulating first hand experiences, e.g. trips, storytellers and drama. - · Writing is taught as a carefully sequenced activity using elements of Talk for Writing to support learning. - · Teachers provide regular helpful feedback and pupils respond accordingly. - · Writing is, in the main, linked to class topics to promote engagement. - · We ensure progression in complexity of tasks and expectations year on year. - · We build stamina for writing by providing opportunities to write independently and for extended periods. - Editing and reviewing form a large part of lesson time with age-appropriate strategies for pencil-pen response marking used across the school. - · Peer and self- marking is encouraged as an additional way for children to respond to writing. - · Where appropriate, children should be given 'steps to success' to support them during the writing process. - · Children are assessed using TAF.
+- Writing is linked to four main purposes: to inform, to entertain, to persuade and to discuss. (see appendix 6) - A purpose and audience for each piece of writing is decided from the outset. - Writing is displayed and celebrated all over the school. - Grammar taught is linked to the purpose for writing. - We provide stimulating first hand experiences, e.g. trips, storytellers and drama. - Writing is taught as a carefully sequenced activity using which includes regular opportunities to produce short pieces of writing, SPAG focuses and good quality writing examples to support learning. - Teachers provide regular helpful feedback and pupils respond accordingly. - Writing is, in the main, linked to class topics to promote engagement. - We ensure progression in complexity of tasks and expectations year on year. - We build stamina for writing by providing opportunities to write independently and for extended periods. - Editing and reviewing form a large part of lesson time with age-appropriate strategies for pencil-pen response marking used across the school. - Peer and self- marking is encouraged as an additional way for children to respond to writing. - Where appropriate, children should be given 'steps to success' to support them during the writing process. - Children are assessed using TAF.